10 of the Top Camping Spots within Driving Distance of Richmond

 Frisco Campground

 In the middle of Cape Hatteras National Seashore, this is our favorite OBX campground.
-The beach tends to be less crowded and the campsites are just over the dunes toward the ocean, but far enough from the highway to be quiet.
+The beach tends to be less crowded and the campsites are just over the dunes toward the ocean but far enough from the highway to keep things quiet.
+There are tent and RV spots but no RV hook-ups.

 Image Source: @nicolebrpc